evanatyourservice/distributed_kron/README.md

 PSGD will vmap over the first dims of those layers.
 If you need a more advanced scanning setup, please open an issue.

-For very large models, the preconditioner update may use too much memory all at once when scanning, in which case you can set `lax_map_scanned_layers` to `True` and set `lax_map_batch_size` to a reasonable batch size for your setup (`lax.map` scans over batches of vmap, see JAX docs).
+*Scan instead of vmap*: For very large models, the preconditioner update may use too much memory all at once when scanning, in which case you can set `lax_map_scanned_layers` to `True` and set `lax_map_batch_size` to a reasonable batch size for your setup (`lax.map` scans over batches of vmap, see JAX docs).
 If your net is 32 layers and you're hitting OOM during the optimizer step, you can break the model into